Legal market overview

 Majeri Law Office

-Abdul Aziz & Khalifa Attorneys at Law is recommended for commercial, banking and finance law, as well as tax issues and oil and gas.
+Abdul Aziz & Khalifa Attorneys at Law has a longstanding reputation for its expertise in commercial, banking and finance law.
+The firm is also regularly instructed on tax matters and oil and gas issues.

 Legal Business: country analysis